d5/tengo/docs/tutorial.md

 ## Method Values

-Sometimes, when creating structures in Tengo, it becomes desireable to be able to call back to the parent map or array.
-This is handled by a method, a specialized form of a function.
+Sometimes, when creating structures in Tengo, it becomes desirable to be able to call back to the parent map or array.
+This is handled by a method, a specialized subset of a function.
 When a method is defined, it creates a receiver in the local scope that takes on the identity of the parent slice or array during a call.